Women are often told that their symptoms are imaginary.

 According to the New York Times, some of the less-recognized symptoms that can alert to heart attacks in women include jaw pain, back pain, fatigue, shortness of breath, malaise, and cold sweats.

 What are some under-recognized risks for heart disease in women?

 Per The Guardian, factors for heart disease that are specific to women include beginning menstruation before 11 years old, reaching menopause before the age of 40, having an unpredictable menstrual cycle, and having irregular ovulation due to hormone imbalances — like those seen in women with PCOS.

 Women are more likely to suffer from inflammatory and autoimmune disorders like lupus and rheumatoid arthritis, as well as depression and anxiety, which are all risk factors for heart disease.
 Treatments for breast, uterine and ovarian cancer are also associated with a higher risk, as is the use of oral contraceptives, and HRT.

-Preeclampsia, which presents with high blood pressure, and gestational diabetes during pregnancy are also risk factors for heart disease, which is a huge risk considering the potential impact on a baby’s health.
+Preeclampsia, which presents with high blood pressure, and gestational diabetes during pregnancy are also risk factors for heart disease, which is a huge issue, considering the potential impact on a baby’s health.